aorkney/TinyBirds/README.md

 # TinyBirds
-Code repository for Orkney and Hedrick 2024, run in R version 4.2.3 Machine specs: 12th Gen Intel(R) Core(TM) i9-12900K   3.20 GHz
+Code repository for Orkney and Hedrick 2024, run in R version 4.2.3 This repository contains commented codes to enable readers to reproduce the analyses conducted in Orkney and Hedrick, 2024.

+These scripts were run on a machine with the following specifications:
+Machine specs: 12th Gen Intel(R) Core(TM) i9-12900K   3.20 GHz
 128 GB (128 GB usable)
 64-bit operating system, x64-based processor

-This repository contains commented codes to enable readers to reproduce the analyses conducted in Orkney and Hedrick, 2024.
+However, no non-standard hardware is required to reproduce the analyses here.

+Installation guide:
+See https://www.r-project.org/ for guidance installing and using R, including expected installation times and the installation of dependant packages.

 Required data to run these analyses were downloaded from the open-access repository of Navalon et al., 2022, and can be accessed at: